Best Dog Food for Puppies

 If you think a limited ingredient diet is right for your pup, our Venture Roasted Lamb & Butternut Squash is the best puppy food for food allergies.
 This high-quality lamb protein recipe is designed to support you pup from their puppy stage all the way to adulthood.
 Providing them with a rich source of key nutrients and fiber, while helping aid digestion without common allergens like grain and gluten making it the best puppy food for sensitive stomachs.

 Wondering How Much Food to Give to a Puppy?
 Let’s Review Our Guide

 Just like adult dogs, how much puppies should eat depends on a variety of factors.
-While you should always consult with your veterinarian when trying to determine exactly how much your puppy should eat, you can get a starting point by looking at the puppy feeding chart on the bag of your puppy’s food bag.
+While you should always consult with your veterinarian when trying to determine exactly how much your puppy should eat, you can get a starting point by looking at the puppy feeding chart on the back of your puppy’s food bag.

 To read the feeding chart, simply find your puppy’s age and weight and then the corresponding amount of food you should feed based on that food’s puppy feeding guide.
 This will give you a great starting point for how much to feed your puppy.
 For example, here’s a feeding chart from our Puppy Vantage recipe: